 Backcountry Skiing & Splitboarding

-Join our local Ski Guides for an exciting day skiing and riding in the Whistler Backcountry – we will show you the best lines, tips on finding good powder, how to stay safe and have a great backcountry adventure at the same time!
-Spend a full day in the back bowls of Whistler/Blackcomb and cover everything – gear, where the best skiing is, route finding, hazard awareness, avalanche safety, ski/riding techniques and more.
+Join our local ski guides and instructors for an exciting day skiing and riding in the Whistler Backcountry – we will show you the best lines, tips on finding good powder, how to stay safe, and have a great backcountry adventure at the same time!
+Spend a full day in the back bowls of Whistler/Blackcomb and cover everything – gear, where the best skiing is, route finding, hazard awareness, avalanche safety, ski/riding techniques, and more.
 Get yourself prepped to head out and see why the backcountry is the place to be this winter!

 - Cost: $135 + GST

 - Use of G3 Avi-tech shovel

 Costs do not include lift access, transportation, food, accommodation, or personal equipment not listed.